shahviransh/Textbook-MCP-Server/README.md

 - Check if Tesseract language packs are installed
 - Verify image quality for scanned documents
 - Consider preprocessing images for better OCR results
+- **Intelligent OCR (NEW)**: By default, the server uses `"auto"` mode which:
+  - Analyzes each page to detect if it contains images or is scanned
+  - Only applies OCR to pages that need it (images/scanned pages)
+  - Uses fast text extraction for regular text pages
+  - No need to manually specify OCR - it's automatic!
+  - Can process large documents efficiently (text pages are fast, only image pages use OCR)
-- **OCR Page Limits**: OCR is limited to `MAX_OCR_PAGES` (default: 20 pages) to prevent timeouts
+- **OCR Page Limits**: When OCR is needed, it's limited to `MAX_OCR_PAGES` (default: 20 pages) to prevent timeouts
-  - For large documents, specify a small page range when using OCR
-  - Example: Request pages "1-10" instead of the entire 741-page document
-  - OCR is resource-intensive and processes pages sequentially
+  - The auto mode will OCR up to 20 pages that contain images
+  - Remaining text-only pages are processed with fast text extraction
 - **EOF Errors during OCR**: If you encounter EOF or timeout errors:
   - Reduce `MAX_OCR_PAGES` to 10 or fewer for slower systems
   - Increase `OCR_TIMEOUT_PER_PAGE` (default: 30 seconds)